 How to Make Icons

-In this video, watch designer Lasse Pekkala create a left and right-handed icon for the Concepts UI.
-Sketch along with him or scroll below to follow the steps in the photo tutorial.
+In this YouTube video, watch designer Lasse Pekkala create a left and right-handed icon for the Concepts UI.
+Sketch along with him or scroll below to follow the steps with the photo tutorial.

 Creating the Hand Graphic

 If you’d like a quick start with this tutorial, download this Concepts template onto your iPad or iPhone.
 It has the tools and set up you need to create these icons.
 Tap the link, select “Open in...” and choose Concepts.
 It will open directly in the app for you.

 1. Import a photo of your hand.
 Double-tap the Import button on your canvas as a shortcut to bring up the import menu.
 Choose Camera and take a photo of your hand.
 Try to capture it in a way that seems iconic.